How to file a Home Depot Complaint

 • Be willing to give Home Depot 7-14 days for them to respond to your letter

-After you have gone through with the demand letter process if you choose to, here is an overview of the the steps to sue Home Depot in small claims court:
+After you have gone through with sending a demand letter, here are the general steps to suing Home Depot in small claims court:

 Step 1: Prepare and file the lawsuit